turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-3-routing-diagram-and-tests.md

 - [x] FLS3-2: It should return deleted doc where one is returned
 - [x] FLS3-3: It should return undefined where no doc is returned
 - [x] FLS3-4: It should throw an error where findByIdAndDelete fails
-- [ ] FLS3-5: It should throw an error where passed id is null or undefined
+- [x] FLS3-5: It should throw an error where passed id is undefined

 ### User Controller (UC)